DamoM73/digital-solutions-text/ds_textbook/_build/html/_sources/3_generate/2_generate_code/unit_1.md

 Based on different scenarios, data will need to be stored in a specific format.

 In Python we will deal with four data structures:
+- **Lists:**
-- lists
+  - lists are defined as an ordered collection of items
-- tuples
+  - they are one of Python's essential data structures
+  - list are defined using square brackets `[` `]` to enclose the elements, which are separated by commas
-- sets
+  - For example, `[1,2,3,4]`.
+  - each element in the list is referred to by its index (position number), starting at 0.
+  - **<a href="https://www.w3schools.com/python/python_lists.asp" target="_blank">Lists refresher</a>**
-- dictionaries
+- **Tuples:**

-#### Lists
-A list is defined as an ordered collection of items, and it is one of the essential data structures when using Python.
-The term "ordered collections" means that each item in a list comes with an order that uniquely identifies them.
-When creating a list, all the items in the list should be put in square brackets `[` `]` and separated by commas to let Python know that a list has been created.

-Here's an example of a list of size 4 `[1,2,3,4]`.

-Each data element is assigned a positive numerical value called the Index, which corresponds to the position of that item in the array.
-The starting index of the list is 0.

-Lists can be nested, which means that it can contain any type of object, including other lists.

-Lists are mutable, which means they can be altered even after being created.
-A user can search, add, shift, move, and delete elements from a list at their own will.

-When replacing elements in a list, the number of elements added does not need to be equal to the number of elements in the list, and Python will adjust the list as needed.
-Mutability also enables the user to input additional elements into the list without making any replacements.

-#### Tuples
-A tuple is an ordered collection of objects.
-Unlike lists, tuples come with limited functionality.
+  - Tuples are also an ordered collection of objects, but unlike lists, they come with limited functionality.

-The primary differing characteristic between lists and tuples is mutability.
-Lists are mutable, whereas tuples are immutable.
-Tuples cannot be modified, added, or deleted once they've been created.
-Lists are defined by using parentheses `(` `)` to enclose the elements, which are separated by commas.
+  - The primary differing characteristic between lists and tuples is that lists are mutable, whereas tuples are immutable.
+This means tuples cannot be modified, added, or deleted once they've been created.

-Here's an example of a tuple of size 4 `(1,2,3,4)`.

-When writing a tuple with only a single element, the coder must use a comma after the item, for example `(1,)`.
+  - tuples are defined by using parentheses `(` `)` to enclose the elements, which are separated by commas
+    - For example, `(1,2,3,4)`.
+  - each element in the tuple is referred to by its index (position number), starting at 0.

-Reasons for using tuples instead of list:
+  - reasons for using tuples instead of lists:
     - when the developer does not want the data to be modified
-- when speed is important as tuples use less memory, and they make program execution faster than using lists.
+    - when speed is important as tuples use less memory, and they make program execution faster

-#### Sets
+  - **<a href="https://www.w3schools.com/python/python_tuples.asp" target="_blank">Tuples refresher</a>**
+- **Sets:**
-A set is defined as a unique collection of unique elements that do not follow a specific order.
+  - sets are a collection of unique elements that do not follow a specific order.
+  - they are mutable – they can be modified, added, replaced, or removed
+  - sets are defined by using curly brackets `{` `}` to enclose the elements, which are separated by commas
+    - For example, `{1,2,3,4}`.

-Sets are used when the existence of an object in a collection of objects is more important than the number of times it appears or the order of the objects.
+  - they are used when the existence of an object in a collection of objects is more important than the number of times it appears or the order of the objects.

-Unlike tuples, sets are mutable – they can be modified, added, replaced, or removed.
-They are defined by using curly brackets `{` `}` to enclose the elements, which are separated by commas.

-Here's an example of a set of size 4 `{1,2,3,4}`.

-One of the ways that sets are used is when checking whether or not some elements are contained in a set or not.

-#### Dictionaries
+  - **<a href="https://www.w3schools.com/python/python_sets.asp" target="_blank">Sets refresher</a>**
+- **Dictionaries:**
-Dictionaries in Python is an ordered collection of key-value pairs.
-Each key-value pair maps the key to its associated value.
+  - dictionaries are an ordered collection of key-value pairs.
+Each key-value pair maps the key to its associated value

-Dictionaries are mutable – they can be modified, added, replaced, or removed.
-They are defined by using curly brackets `{` `}` to enclose the elements, with a colon `:` separating a key and its value, and each key-pair separated by commas.
+  - they are mutable – they can be modified, added, replaced, or removed.
+  - dictionaries are defined by using curly brackets `{` `}` to enclose the elements, with a colon `:` separating a key and its value, and each key-pair separated by commas

-Here's an example of a dictionary of size 4 `{"Doh":"Doherty","Dun":"Dunlop","Fly":"Flynn","Nic":"Nichols"}`.
+    - For example, `{"Doh":"Doherty","Dun":"Dunlop","Fly":"Flynn","Nic":"Nichols"}`

-Dictionaries should be used when the data has a unique reference that can be associated with the value.
+  - they should be used when the data has a unique reference that can be associated with the value.
+  - **<a href="https://www.w3schools.com/python/python_dictionaries.asp" target="_blank">Dictionary refresher</a>**

 ### Syntax
 The syntax of a computer language is the set of rules that defines the combinations of symbols that are considered to be correctly structured statements or expressions in that language.

-This applies both to programming languages, where the document represents source code, and to markup languages, where the document represents data.
+**<a href="https://mybinder.org/v2/gh/DamoM73/edge-approach-to-digital-solutions/HEAD?labpath=basic_prog_feat%2Fsyntax.ipynb" target="_blank">Learn about Python's syntax</a>**

 ### Libraries
 A software library refers to a collection of files, programs, routines, scripts, or functions referenced in the programming code.
 Python comes with a standard library which provides basic functionality.
 Python allows you to install additional libraries, as well as create your own.